Skip to navigation Skip to main content

 }

-Place the file anywhere in your project (give it a .njk extension) and it will be transformed into a feed.xml (or feed.json if you’re using the JSON variant) file at the root of your website when Eleventy builds it.
+Place the file in your input directory (and give it a .njk extension).
+For example: src/feed.njk or src/feed.json.
+If your input directory is src, the file will be transformed into a feed.xml (or feed.json if you’re using the JSON variant) file at the root of your website when Eleventy builds.
 It can then be useful to check the file against a feed validator, such as the W3C Feed Validation Service to make sure that the output was good.

 Ultimately your feed will be available at https://yourwebsite.com/feed.xml (or https://yourwebsite.com/feed.json)